Hiker's Water Taxi

 Special Ferry runs can be arranged throughout the day.
 The charge is $12 per person, with a $75 minimum.

-Hiker options in the event the water taxi is not operating:
+Trail options in the event the water taxi is not operating because of the drought

-To get back to the JMT (South) you can avoid going back on the lake trail to the switchbacks up Bear Ridge 7900' to 9880'by catching our vehicle hiker shuttle ($10.00) to either of the two alternative trails.
+South Bounders: To get back to the JMT (South) you can avoid going back on the lake trail to the switchbacks up Bear Ridge (7900’ to 9880’), by catching our vehicle hiker shuttle ($10.00) to either of the two alternative trails.

-1.)
-Bear Ridge trail on southern side of lake, trail head is at the spill-way.
-Mileage is 5.7 to junction of PCT/JMT. (elevation is 7665' to 9880') This is a great trail to use if you are north bound (PCT) and want to get to the resort; the trail is sandy and puts you out right at the dam.
+- Bear Ridge trail on southern side of lake, trail head is at the spill-way.
+Mileage is 5.7 to junction of PCT/JMT. (elevation is 7665’ to 9880’) This is a great trail to use if you are north bound (PCT) and want to get to the resort; the trail is sandy and puts you out right at the dam.
 Simply walk on top of the dam (concrete) till it ends then walk up the shoreline to the lodge.
-(About a mile).
+(About 2 miles).
 We do not recommend this trail to hikers who want to join the PCT/JMT southbound (loose, dry and steep)

 blog comments powered by Disqus